National Association of Mathematicians

 The National Association of Mathematicians is a professional association for mathematicians in the US, especially African Americans and other minorities.
 It was founded in 1969.

 Lectures

 NAM hosts five lecture series that honor African American mathematicians.

 Two of these take place at the annual Joint Mathematics Meetings of the American Mathematical Society.
 The Cox-Talbot Lecture, named after Elbert Frank Cox and Walter Richard Talbot, is an hour-long lecture that takes place during the NAM Banquet.
 Invited speakers are mathematicians chosen for their achievement and service to the mathematical community.
-The Lecture was inaugurated in 1990, and past speakers include Nathan Alexander, Robert Q. Berry III, Talitha Washington, Roselyn E. Williams, Talithia Williams, Erica N. Walker, Garikai Campbell, and Tanya Moore (activist).
+The Lecture was inaugurated in 1990, and past speakers have been: